AI Support Agent

 The problem

 Your Discord server has a growing community asking repetitive questions.
 You need a bot that can answer them 24/7 with accurate, context-aware responses — without hardcoded replies or decision trees.
+You also want rich interactions: buttons for feedback, slash commands for common tasks, and streaming responses so users see the answer as it is generated.

 The solution